-- To be the school of choice for Christian engineering student prospects worldwide beginning with California.
+- To be the school of choice for Christian engineering prospective students worldwide beginning with California.

-- To be the school of choice for hiring and for support from individuals, businesses and organizations who share our values and want to help develop and/or who need competent, personable, and value centered engineering graduates.
+- To be the school of choice for hiring from individuals, businesses and organizations who share our values and need competent, personable and value-centered engineering graduates.

 CBU's College of Engineering Program Objectives

 We believe that achievement and ongoing development of all of the engineering program objectives are dependent upon a thorough understanding of the Christian worldview and its implications and relevance for the individual and their interaction with and service to humanity.
 Hence our first goal is foundational to all of the rest.

 Our alumni will show evidence of integrating a Christian worldview into their life and vocation by following the example of Christ in being an articulate, ethical and empowered servant leader.
 This implies being aware of and meeting the needs of humanity by doing most if not all of the following: